langong-dev/ScreenShot-L/readme.md

 # LanGong ScreenShot-L

-A screen shot application with QT5.
+- A screen shot application with QT5.
+- A cross platform application, runs on Windows and Linux (x86 or x64).

 ## Github自动编译